Mushroom Pie, a Fantastic Vegetarian Main

 - Preheat the oven to 200°C (400°F).
 If the pan you’re using isn’t oven-safe, set aside a baking dish.

 - Heat a large frying pan over medium high heat.
-Once the pan is hot, add the olive oil and mushrooms.2 teaspoons olive oil, 700 grams mixed fresh mushrooms
+Once the pan is hot, add the olive oil and mushrooms.2 teaspoons olive oil, 700 grams (25 oz) mixed fresh mushrooms

-- Cook the mushrooms, stirring as little as possible, until golden brown and reduced in size, about 6-8 minutes.
+- Cook the mushrooms, stirring as little as possible, until golden brown and reduced in size, about 6 to 8 minutes.

 - Reduce the heat to medium and add the onion.
-Cook for another 2-3 minutes, until translucent.1 medium onion
+Cook for another 5 to 6 minutes, until translucent.1 medium onion

-- Add the carrots and cook for 2-3 minutes.2 medium carrots
+- Add the carrots and cook for a couple of minutes.2 medium carrots

 - Add the garlic, herbs, salt, pepper, and paprika.
-Stir to cook through, about 30 seconds.2 cloves garlic, 2 teaspoons fresh herbs, 1/2 teaspoon sea salt, 1/2 teaspoon black pepper, 1/4 teaspoon paprika
+Stir to cook through, about a minute.2 cloves garlic, 2 teaspoons fresh herbs, ½ teaspoon sea salt, ½ teaspoon black pepper, ¼ teaspoon paprika

 - Pour in the wine.
-This will deglaze the pan, lifting any darker pieces that may have stuck to the pan while cooking.100 ml dry white wine
+This will deglaze the pan, lifting any darker pieces that may have stuck to the pan while cooking.100 ml (⅓ cup) dry white wine

-- Add the water or broth and bring to a low boil.300 ml water
+- Add the vegetable broth and bring to a low boil.300 ml (1 ¼ cups) vegetable broth

-- Remove from the heat and stir in the cashew cream cheese, if using.3 tablespoons cashew cream cheese
+- Remove from the heat and stir in the peas and then the cashew cream cheese or crème fraîche, if using.
+Set aside to cool fully.
+If possible, cool quickly outside or in an unheated cold room.3 tablespoons cashew cream cheese

-- Spoon the mushroom mixture onto a baking dish.
+- Spoon the cooled mushroom mixture into a baking dish.
 Top with the puff pastry, and roll the edges underneath to create a tidy appearance.
 Cut a couple of slits in the top of the pastry for steam to escape.1 package puff pastry

-- Bake for 22-24 minutes, or until the pastry is a dark golden colour and the filling is bubbling.
+- Bake for 22-24 minutes, or until the pastry is a dark golden colour and the filling is bubbling up around the edges.
 Cool for five minutes before serving.

 Nutrition